Best No Subscription Home Security Systems in 2025

 The biggest smart home differences between Ring Alarm and Abode are that Ring doesn't support Google Assistant, Apple HomeKit, or Zigbee—and it doesn't support as many Z-Wave devices.
 But if you're a dyed-in-the-wool Alexa user, Ring is the easy choice.
 (Amazon owns Ring.)

 Unfortunately, Ring no longer provides a fully functional mobile app to non-subscribers.
-You must subscribe to Ring Protect Basic or higher if you want full access to smart home integrations, alarm history, and alarm notifications.
+You must subscribe to Ring Basic or higher if you want full access to smart home integrations, alarm history, and alarm notifications.

 Play Video